Skill Demand Index

 Which roles need R most:

-Data Analysis positions drive 100% of demand.
+Data Analysis positions drive 71% of demand.
+Data Science / ML also frequently list R as a requirement.
 Skills commonly paired with R include SQL and Data Analysis.

 Depth Level Distribution